-Supply Chain and Logistics Management MSc is designed for graduates looking to work within logistics & supply chain management across a variety of business sectors.
+Supply Chain and Logistics Management MSc is designed for graduates looking to work within logistics and supply chain management across a variety of business sectors.
 WMG will develop your skills to manage and improve service, operational and supply chain processes, and conduct market analysis.

 This course is accredited by the Chartered Institute of Purchasing and Supply (CIPS) and The Chartered Institute of Logistics and Transport (CILT).